Partitioned K-nearest neighbor local depth for scalable comparison-based learning: Triplet comparisons, partial orders, and orientations of the line graph

 is the complete graph on $V_x$, which we denote $\mathcal{K}_{V_x}$.
 An \textbf{orientation} of an undirected graph means an assignment of a direction to every edge of the graph, and a \textbf{tournament} is a complete graph with an orientation.
 A ranking system on $S$ induces a tournament on the vertex set $V_x$ for each $x$, where the directed edge

 and to \texttt{compare}$(x; y, z) < 0$.
-The vertex $\{x, x\}$ is a source.
-Since $\preceq_x$ is a total order on $S$, this tournament on $V_x$ is transitive (obvious translation of condition (II)), and hence acyclic by well known results.
+The vertex $\{x, x\}$ is a source, meaning a vertex with no incoming directed edges.
+Since $\preceq_x$ is a total order on $S$, this tournament on $V_x$ is transitive (obvious translation of condition (II)).
+The total order on $V_x$ makes the tournament acyclic.